f500/ansible-project_deploy/README.md

     project_root: "path_to_project_on_the_target_machine"
     project_deploy_strategy: "git" or "synchronize"

-If you use the "git" strategy: you must also set a repository
+If you use the "git" strategy, you must also set a repository:

     project_git_repo: "git_repository"

-you can set the git ref to deploy (can be a branch, tag or commit hash), defaults to "master"
+you can set the git ref to deploy (can be a branch, tag or commit hash), defaults to "master":

     project_version: "master"

 When using the synchonize method, we recommend using a .rsync-filter file in the source folder, to exclude .git and other unneeded data to be transferred.

-If you use the "synchronize" strategy: you can set a timeout for the synchonize module
+If you use the "synchronize" strategy, you can set a timeout for the synchonize module:

     project_deploy_synchronize_timeout: 30